NonWonderDog/.vim/README.md

 Windows Install
 ---------------
-The latest version of Vim can be found at <http://www.vim.org/download.php>.

-Exuberant Ctags is also required, found at <http://ctags.sourceforge.net/>.
-`ctags.exe` is the only required file from the download package, and can be placed anywhere on your %PATH% or in the Vim install directory.

 The contents of this repository must be installed to a `%USERPROFILE%/.vim` directory.
 This distribution will not function correctly if installed to the default `%USERPROFILE%/vimfiles` directory.